omussell/omussell.github.io/site/content/lean.md

 ### Genchi Genbutsu
 Go to the source to find the facts to make correct decisions

+### Heijunka
+Production levelling

+Reduce unevenness which in turn reduces waste.

+The goal is to produce intermediate goods at a constant rate so that further processing may also be carried out at a constant and predictable rate.

 ## The right process will produce the right results